jwhitham/HeadlessDoom/BUGS.md

 underflow or overflow.

 I therefore decided instead to pad all texture memory allocation with 128 additional zero bytes.
-This preserves the original behaviour of Doom in situations where this did not lead to invalid memory accesses, and it does not alter `R_DrawColumn` or substantially change any other code.
+This preserves the original behavior of Doom in situations where this did not lead to invalid memory accesses, and it does not alter `R_DrawColumn` or substantially change any other code.
 However, memory usage is increased in the places where